LucasDesport/tiam-fr/docs/energy-sectors/supply/power-sector.md

 # Power sector

-The power sector encompasses two energy commodities, namely centralized electricity and decentralized electricity.
+The power sector distinguishes two power commodities, namely centralized electricity and decentralized electricity.
 * Centralized electricity can be generated using various fuels and technologies and is consumed directly in end-use sectors.
 * Decentralized electricity, is specifically generated from wind, solar, or bioenergy without carbon capture and storage (CCS).
 It is primarily used in the production of [hydrogen](hydrogen.md) or [synthetic fuels](synthetic-fuels.md).
-The power sector can be decarbonized with carbon capture and storage technologies as well as renewables.
+The power sector can be decarbonized with carbon capture (CC) and [storage](../../backstop/CO2-transport-and-storage.md) (CCS) technologies as well as renewables.

 ## Technologies

-###  Fossil fuel with and without CCS
+###  Fossil fuel with and without CC

-The techno-economics assumed for the various fossil-fired plants are listed in Table 1 without CCS and in Table 2 with CCS.
-The annual availability factor and the discount rate are uniformely and empirically set to 90% and 10% respectively for all technologies.
+The techno-economics assumed for the various fossil-fired plants are listed in Table 1 without CC and in Table 2 with CC.
+The annual availability factor and the discount rate are uniformely set to 90% and 10% respectively for all technologies.
 The construction duration of assets is 4 years (Irlam, 2017) regardless the unit is equipped with carbon capture, but the lifespan of assets equiped with carbon capture is 25 years againt 30 years.
 The regional variation of techno-economics is taken into consideration based on the findings of Ferrari et al. (2019).
 Carbon capture becomes available as of 2030.

-Table 1: Techno-economic assumptions of fossil-fired power plants without CCS
+Table 1: Techno-economic assumptions of fossil-fired power plants without CC
 | Fossil fuel plant                                         | CAPEX  | Fixed O&M | Variable O&M | Efficiency |
 | --------------------------------------------------------- | ------ | --------- | ------------ | ---------- |
 | Units                                                     | [$/kW] | [$/kW]    | [$/GJ]       |            |